SPEAKERS

 Roxana Sasu serves as Director of Clinical Supervision and is a member of the Advisory Board of the Neurofeedback Institute in Romania.
 She is a contributing author to Restoring the Brain: Neurofeedback as an Integrative Approach to Health, with chapters focusing on neurofeedback applications in ADD/ADHD and behavioral, developmental, and emotional dysregulation in children and adolescents.

-• Mirjana Askovic is a senior psychologist and clinical researcher specialising in neurofeedback and trauma care.
+• Dr. Mirjana Askovic is a senior psychologist and clinical researcher specialising in neurofeedback and trauma care.
 Since 2003, she has developed and led the neurofeedback program for refugees at STARTTS, working with children and adults who are survivors of torture, displacement, and war-related trauma.
 Her clinical and research interests include complex PTSD, EEG changes associated with trauma, and the effectiveness of neurofeedback in real-world clinical settings.

 She is Director of the Australian Neurofeedback Institute (ANFI), where she leads clinician research and fosters cross-disciplinary collaboration to advance trauma-informed practice.